 Her recent sound design credits include the regional premiere of Schoolgirls, Or, The African Mean Girls Play (Kansas City Rep), the world premiere of The Daughters (SF Playhouse), Bull in a China Shop (Aurora Theatre), and The Humans (San Jose Stage), as well as sound and original music for Cinderella: A Fairy Tale (Town Hall Theatre).

-She holds a BFA in Film Production and BA in Film Studies from the University of Regina, and a Graduate Certificate in Audio Post-Production from Fanshawe College.
+She holds an MBA (Queen Mary University of London), BFA in Film Production and BA in Film Studies (University of Regina), and a Graduate Certificate in Audio Post-Production from Fanshawe College.
 She is an alumna of the UCLA Professional Programs in Screenwriting and Television Writing, the RIFF Talent Lab, and the Canada Games National Artist Program.
 Lana is a proud member of SAG-AFTRA, AEA, and the Dramatists Guild.